mmonj/class-notes/docs/CSCI 381 - Python/review/final-problem-sets2.md

-# Final Problem Sets 2
+# Final Review: Problem Sets 2

 For each of the following questions, you will define a lambda function that returns the stated desired result.
 You are not allowed to create and use helper functions.